Donna Chambers

-Donna Chambers is an American jewelry designer based in White Plains, New York.
+Donna Chambers is an American Jewellery Designer based in White Plains, New York.
 She is known for designs featuring pearls and antique mother of pearl gambling chips.
-Chambers' fine jewelry has been carried by major department stores such as Bloomingdale's, Saks Fifth Avenue and Na Hoku and the National Museum of African American History and Culture in Washington, D.C.
+Chambers' jewellery has been carried by major department stores such as Bloomingdale's, Saks Fifth Avenue and Na Hoku and the National Museum of African American History and Culture in Washington, D.C.

 Life

-For several years, Donna Chambers worked for textile designer Vera Neumann to separate colors for silk screen scarves.
+Chambers worked for textile designer Vera Neumann to separate colours for silk screen scarves.
 In 1968, Chambers received the first Vera Industries George Neumann Scholarship award and attended Pratt Industries to study fashion design.
 Chambers also worked as an assistant to fashion designer Oleg Cassini.